 There is a precondition for this measuring view: it requires a scale common to the elements in question.
-312 What is needed, therefore, is "a generalization of the distinct entities" (Shaw and McKeown 2000, emphasis 313 in the text) in the projection.
-This corresponds to finding a complete conceptual cover, i.e., a common 314 class, of the projection (allowing expressions like every boy / all boys, as opposed to other possible cover 315 expressions like Tom, Dick, and Harry / Harry and two other boys / ... ).
-It is a second step to determine 316 the relevant scale.
-This can be done via the cover class (for example, to refer to all existing boys as in all 317 boys are human; or to a contextually determined subset, e.g., the boys in the scenario, in the common 318 ground of speaker and hearer) or via explicit reference to an established set (There are three boys.
-All of 319 them...).
-There is presuppositionality in non-numerical quantifiers (see Heim and Kratzer 1998), apparent 320 in sentences like #Boys gave all presents to girls (inacceptable if the scenario presents haven't been 321 introduced to the hearer).
-322
+What is needed, therefore, is "a generalization of the distinct entities" [Shaw and McKeown (2000), emphasis in the text] in the projection.
+This corresponds to finding a complete conceptual cover, that is, a common class, of the projection (allowing expressions such as every boy /all boys, as opposed to other possible cover expressions such as Tom, Dick, and Harry /Harry and two other boys /...).
+It is a second step to determine the relevant scale.
+This can be done via the cover class (e.g., to refer to all existing boys as in all boys are human; or to a contextually determined subset, e.g., the boys in the scenario, in the common ground of the speaker and hearer) or via explicit reference to an established set (There are three boys.
+All of them...).
+There is presuppositionality in nonnumerical quantifiers (see Heim and Kratzer, 1998), apparent in sentences such as #Boys gave all presents to girls (inacceptable if the scenario presents have not been introduced to the hearer).